jeffpar/basicdos/blog/_posts/2021-01-25-floating-without-a-point.md

 a new token class.
 It's a trivial change, and just the first of many (probably hundreds) of steps to fully support floating-point operations.

-I would love to work on multiple features simultanesously, but I'm a lousy multitasker, and I have to choose something, so I choose floating-point.
+I would love to work on multiple features simultaneously, but I'm a lousy multitasker, and I have to choose something, so I choose floating-point.

 ![Screenshot](/assets/images/Screenshot_2021-01-25.png)